asmeurer/blog/posts/moving-away-from-python-2.markdown

   allows the argspec of the function to be expanded in the future without breaking API.[^fn3]

-The second reason is completely selfish.
+The second reason I think library developers should agree to drop Python 2 support by 2020 is completely selfish.
 A response that I heard on that tweet (as well as elsewhere), was that libraries should provide carrots, not sticks.
 In other words, instead of forcing people off of Python 2, we should make them want to come to Python 3.
 There are some issues with this argument.
 First,